Your Guide to Volunteering at RPBO

 Field work is the most widely recognized and iconic volunteer role at RPBO for sure - and the birds absolutely deserve the rep!
 The realities of field work however, are more complex and varied.

-The natural hours of operation for a bird observatory are not for the faint of heart.
-Volunteer shifts at the banding station are 7.5 hours in length.
-Fall Migration operates every morning from July 21 to October 15, and every volunteer shift starts 45 minutes before sunrise.
-Nocturnal Owl Monitoring operates every night from September 15 to October 31, and every volunteer shift starts 30 minutes before sunset.
-These shifts require punctuality and a set number of commitments per season.
+Time Commitment: The natural hours of operation for a bird observatory are not for the faint of heart.
+All volunteer shifts are 7.5 hours long and require a reliable, recurring schedule.
+Fall Migration shifts start before sunrise and Nocturnal Owl Monitoring shifts start after sunset.
+These shifts require punctuality, consistency and a set number of commitments per season.

-Field work opportunities in bird monitoring or bird handling require specialized skills, necessary for the safety and well-being of the birds.
-Training represents a significant investment of time by both volunteers and RPBO staff.
-As such, on-the-job training and shadowing is available, but only when time and personnel availability permits.
-This experience is ideal for those who are eager to learn and can commit consistently throughout the season.
-If you have a demanding schedule due to school, work, or family, it may take some planning to balance this commitment effectively.
+Qualified Skills: Field work in bird banding and bird handling requires specialized skills and practiced experience, necessary for the safety and well-being of the birds.
+Training is a major time investment for both RPBO staff and the volunteers; consequently, on-the-job training is offered only when our current workload and team capacity allow.
+Field work is best suited to those who are eager to learn and can commit consistently throughout the season - a demanding schedule due to school, work, or family, may take some planning to balance this commitment effectively.

 Volunteer Applicant Evaluation

-Every applicant goes through an evaluation process where we look at background, skills, and motivations.
+Every applicant goes through an evaluation process where we consider background, skills, and motivation; and the needs of the organization at that time.
 This helps us build a safe, effective team and ensures that volunteers are placed in roles that genuinely match their interests and abilities.
 It also helps protect our programs and maintain a positive, respectful environment for everyone involved.
-Once we’ve reviewed your online application, we’ll reach out—usually within a week—to talk about next steps.
+Once we’ve reviewed your online application, we’ll reach out to talk about next steps.

-If you do choose to volunteer, becoming a Member is required before you can access WhenToHelp or sign up for shifts.
-But if you become a Member and but later decide you’re not quite ready to volunteer, rest assured your support still makes a real and meaningful difference—and we do truly appreciate it.
+If you become a volunteer, membership is required before you can access WhenToHelp and sign up for any Outreach or Banding Station shifts.
+We do encourage becoming an RPBO Member now, to ensures you are fully prepared to dive into new opportunities the moment they open up or inspiration hits.
+Rest assured that your support makes a real and meaningful difference—and we do truly appreciate it.

 Volunteer Online Application